matheusjohannaraujo/call-morph/README.md

 # [Call Morph](https://github.com/matheusjohannaraujo/call-morph)

-**CallMorph** is a PHP class that offers a clean and reusable abstraction for working with RabbitMQ.
-It simplifies the process of connecting to message queues and performing common operations like publishing messages, consuming queues, acknowledging deliveries, and managing exchanges and bindings — all without having to deal with the complexity of the underlying configuration.
+**CallMorph** is a PHP class that provides a simple and secure interface for serializing and unserializing anonymous functions (Closures).
+It automatically detects the PHP version and uses the appropriate library for maximum compatibility and security, including support for a secret key when using Laravel's Serializable Closures.

 ## 📦 Installation